unfreakingbelieveable/speedrun-ethereum-challenge-5/README.md

 - Multiple public keys are saved as "signers" in the contract.
 - A minimum number threshold of signers is chosen to approve transactions.
-- To do something with the funds in the multisig, a signed transaction is sent from one of the signers to be approved by the others.
+- To do something with the funds in the multisig, an encoded transaction is sent from one of the signers to be approved by the others.
   - This transaction will do something on a different contract, but use the funds in the multi sig.
+- The signers vote on the transaction.
+If it passes before a deadline, then the contract signs the transaction and submits it to the network.

 # Goals for challenge 5